IanMadlenya/NetworkLatency/README.md

 -----------------------

 The project is provided with settings to build for simulation.
-To build for hardware instead, change the following line in NetworkLatencyTypes.maxj from:
+To build for hardware instead, change the following line in [NetworkLatencyParameters.maxj](APP/bitstream/src/com/maxeler/examples/networklatency/NetworkLatencyParameters.maxj) from:

 	declareParam(s_parameterTarget, Target.class, Target.DFE_SIM);